Here is a video demonstration:

 4. Identity Protection by Master Password.

-- Protected means that Master Password is required to open this identity.
+- Protected (closed lock, yellow) means that Master Password is required to open this Identity.

-- Unprotected means that no password is require to view and use this identity.
+- Unprotected (open lock, red) means that no password is require to view and use this Identity.

 - You can change the protection status by clicking this button.